tchapi/own-private-cloud/README.md

 > If you change databases.sh, you need to clear the content of `/mnt/databases/mysql` (`mongo`, or `couch` too if needed) on the host for the entrypoint script to be replayed entirely

+### The map tiles server

+You can change the region, just grab a tag at https://hub.docker.com/r/akhenakh/kvtiles/tags, such as `france-13-latest` for instance.

+The tiles server is available directly at https://{MAPS_DOMAIN}/.
+You can see a handy map at https://{MAPS_DOMAIN}/static/?key={MAPS_API_KEY}.

 ### How-to rename a docker volume

     echo "Creating destination volume ..."